International Baccalaureate® (IB) Diploma Programme (DP)

 A variety of extracurricular programs are available to broaden our high school students’ perspectives and skill sets.
 These programs include our faculty-led Green Team environmental issues club, afterschool art and sports clubs, trips abroad, and partner projects with schools in Europe.

-Our spacious campus offers ample room to grow.
-EBGIS high school students will enjoy a variety of dedicated and shared spaces tailored to their needs.
+Our spacious campus offers an ideal environment for advanced high school classes, collaboration, and activities.
+EBGIS high school students enjoy a variety of dedicated and shared spaces tailored to their needs.

-Our high schoolers will have multiple dedicated classroom spaces, a student lounge, and a project work room.
-They will also use a science lab, maker space and art and music rooms, as well as sports facilities including our brand new, state-of-the-art turf field and our basketball court, a gymnastics/martial arts room and a gymnasium.
-We are also in the process of expanding and renovating our school library which will include comfortable, modern individual and group study spaces for our high schoolers.
+Our high schoolers have multiple classroom spaces, a dedicated upper grades library and media center with collaborative and individual workspaces, and a project work room.
+They also use a fully equipped science lab suitable for advanced science classes offered throughout high school, art and music rooms, as well as sports facilities including our brand new, state-of-the-art turf field and our basketball court, a gymnastics/martial arts room and a gymnasium.